Linwei-Chen/Seg-Aliasing/README.md

 ## Contact

-If you find any problem, please feel free to contact me (Linwei at  chenlinwei@bit.edu.cn).
+If you find any problem, please feel free to contact me (Linwei at  chenlinwei@bit.edu.cn, charleschen2013@163.com).
 A brief self-introduction (including your name, affiliation, and position) is required, if you would like to get in-depth help from me.
 I'd be glad to talk with you if more information (e.g. your personal website link) is attached.